P-bibs/ThwackTimingSystems.github.io/_docs/3mobileApp/overview.md

 ### See One Racer's Results
 <p style="text-align: center;"><img src="/images/app/oneRacerView.png" width="{{ page.width }}" height="{{ page.height }}"></p>

-Feeling a little narcisitic?
+Feeling a little narcissistic?
 Care about your results and no one elses?
-Just tab the button on one of your cards and everyone else's results will be swept away so you can bask in your own success.
+Just tab the button on one of your cards and everyone elses results will be swept away so you can bask in your own success.

 ### Settings Tab
 <p style="text-align: center;"><img src="/images/app/settingsView.png" width="{{ page.width }}" height="{{ page.height }}"></p>